UPBeat-Automation/.github/profile/README.md

 The UPBeat UI is able to parse the complete UPE file, however; some device types are not currently supported, please see the list below for more information:

 **Note: Any devices which trigger scenes will be propagated to show the correct device states.
 Also multi-channel devices are supported currently by creating a device per channel.
-In the future, parent and child devices may be used to reflect a parant device and child channels.**
+In the future, parent and child devices may be used to reflect a parent device and child channels.**

 - 0 = Other (Unsupported)
 - 1 = Keypad (Partial) - Keypads scene triggers will be propagated to show the correct device states.